BackSlasher/greg/README.rst

 Job reporting
 `````````````
+Greg supports reporting the test/merge job result to the provider.
+To do so, we need to instruct Jenkins to report back to Greg.

 If Jenkins requires Greg's help in notifying the provider when the test/merge passed/failed (we currently use it):

-Job should use the `notification plugin <https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin>`__ to report its status:
+First, Jenkins should have the `notification plugin <https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin>`__ installed.

-TODO should be automatically configured according to ``config.yaml``
+Second, the job should be configured to notify Greg when the job is completed.
+This can be done by the `--fix-hooks` command.
+These are the required parameters, in case you want to do so manually:

 - Format: JSON
 - Protocol: HTTP